DataDog/documentation/content/en/logs/guide/correlate-your-full-stack-data.md

 {{< img src="logs/guide/correlate-your-full-stack-data/full-stack-cover.png" alt="Full stack correlation" style="width:80%;" >}}

-Correlating your logs also eases [aggressive sampling strategy consistent sampling based on Trace ID][2] without losing entity-level consistency.
+Correlating your logs also eases [aggressive sampling strategy based on Trace ID][2] without losing entity-level consistency.

 This guide walks you through the steps you should take to correlate your full stack logs, traces and view: